 Games of the XIV Olympiad

-Canada won only three medals at the 1948 Olympic Games.
-Canoeists Douglas Bennett won silver in the C-1 1000m and Norman Lane won bronze in the C-1 10,000m.
+Canada captured three medals in London.
+Canoeist Douglas Bennett won silver in the C-1 1000m while teammate Norman Lane won bronze in the C-1 10,000m.
 The women’s 4x100m relay team gave Canada its second bronze medal.

 |C-1 10,000m - Men||Norman Lane||Bronze||Canoe-Kayak - Sprint|

 |Relay 4x100m - Women||Patricia Jones, Nancy Mackay, Viola Myers, Diane Foster||Bronze||Athletics|